axxcident/HCT_presenter/slides.md

 # The Why?

-<h2 class="p-4 mb-3">Health check-in is a tool that is made for you and your team, it consist of the following features:</h2>
+<h2 class="p-4 mb-3">Health check-in is a tool that is made for you and your team, This is what it offers:</h2>
     <div
       class="text-4xl absolute top-14 left-40"
       v-motion